 Do you offer a nursery or religious education classes for children?

 We provide engaging religious education programs for both children and adults.
 Programs for children are provided during our Sunday services.
 Nursery care is available for infants and toddlers in our Religious Education building, located right next door to our fellowship hall.
-Parents should contact Sarah Tayloe Skaar, the Director of Religious Education, in advance to let her know if any children will be joining religious education classes.
+Parents should contact Laura Riggan, team leader of Religious Education, in advance to let her know if any children will be joining religious education classes.

 What if my children want to stay with me during service?